The Manual Compliance Approach: What It Actually Involves

 - Review audit report, ask clarifying questions (2-4 hours)

-- Publish results on website (2-3 hours)
+- Publish results on website (2-3 hours), as required by NYC law

 - Repeat annually for each AI tool